 Fill up your water bottle or CamelBak before you head out!
 It is crucial to stay hydrated, as sweating is inevitable with any physical activity.
 This is probably the most important step in maintaining a steady level of energy during your hike.
 But how much water should you pack?
 A good rule of thumb is about 1 liter of water for every 2 hours of hiking.

 CamelBaks make it easy to not only measure your water intake, but also to carry your water on your back.
-These can be purchased on Amazon or in-store at your local outdoor camping shop in a variety of sizes.
+These can be purchased online or in-store at your local outdoor camping shop in a variety of sizes.
 If you don’t have a CamelBak, don’t worry!
 Simply fill a water bottle, or multiple water bottles, and put them in a backpack.
 The less you carry in your hands, the less tired you will be!

 Electrolyte-enhanced water will also help rehydrate you after a good sweat.
 Grab a powder packet that takes up very little space and can quickly be added to your water for instant rehydration.
 Liquid IV and Pedialyte offer packet options in many flavors!